aedenj/cad-system-design/README.md

 Finally, Kafka will be the messaging backbone for event delivery to other system capabilities (e.g. realtime communication, analytics, realtime geo location, ...).
 Specifially we will leverage multi-region clusters, often referred to as a stretch cluster,  which allow us to run a single Apache Kafka® cluster across multiple datacenters.
 Stretch clusters replicate data between datacenters across regional availability zones.
 You can choose how to replicate data, synchronously or asynchronously, on a per Kafka topic basis.
 It provides good durability guarantees and makes availabilit and disaster recovery (DR) much easier.
 The core benefits are,

 * Consumers can leverage data locality for reading Kafka data, which means better performance and lower cost
-* nOrdering of Kafka messages is preserved across datacenters
+* Ordering of Kafka messages is preserved across datacenters
 * Consumer offsets are preserved
 * In event of a disaster in a datacenter, new leaders are automatically elected in the other datacenter for the topics configured for synchronous replication, and applications proceed without interruption, achieving very low RTOs and RPO=0 for those topics.